whimsy-lang/whim-z/README.md

 * assignment on ranges for lists and strings
 * assignment on index for strings
 * std library type conversions
-* utf8: string index by number and range, iterator, character ranges
+* utf8 iterate on character ranges
 * character (byte?) number instead of line number